MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/using-browsers.md

     ![The Firefox extension option in the Flow Designer.](media/using-browsers/firefox-extension-option.png)

-1. In the launched browser dialog, select **Add** to install the extension.
+1. In the launched browser dialog box, select **Add** to install the extension.

    ![The Add option in the extension's page.](media/using-browsers/firefox-add-extension.png)

-1. In the appeared dialog, select **Okay, Got it** to confirm the installation.
+1. In the appeared dialog box, select **Okay, Got it** to confirm the installation.

    ![The Okay, got it option in the extension's page.](media/using-browsers/firefox-add-extension-confirmation.png)